Daytime and nighttime diaper leaks: say no to minor accidents!

 Does your baby's diaper overflow several times a day?
 It could be a problem of size.
 If the diaper is too large, it will allowurine to pass over the tummy, back and thighs.
 If it's too small, the materials it contains won't be sufficiently absorbent.

-• Make sure baby's bottom is well covered by the diaper;
+- Your baby's bottom is well covered by the diaper;

-2. The diaper is too compressed or not absorbent enough.
+2. The diaper is too compressed or not absorbent enough

 A diaper works like a sponge.
 If it's too compressed, it can't absorb any liquids, and overflows.
 We therefore recommend that youdress your baby in clothes adapted to his size, so that they don't compress the diaper too much.
 A bodysuit that's too tight can lead to unwanted leaks during the day or night.